lukdav/robert-price-bm/README.md

 - A submit button will update the product, before redirecting the user to that Product Detail Page.
 - A cancel button returns the user to the Products page.

+The Shopping Bag page:
+- Contains a table with a list of products in the shopping bag.
+- Each product item in the list has displays an image, name, size, sku, adjustable quantity input and a reposonsive item subtotal.
+- Below the table a bag total, delivery cost and grand total is calculated.
+- Two buttons below provide links to keep shopping (return to products page), and to progress to the checkout, which takes the customer to the checkout page.

+The Pheckout page:

 <!-- The Database (MongoDB):
 - The "never-have-i-ever" database contains three collections: "users", "categories" and "games".